 Key management personnel consist of the Board of Directors and officers of the Company and other persons having authority and responsibility for planning, directing and controlling the activities of the Company.
-Receivables from clients of \$1,079 (2021 - \$6) and payables to clients of \$499 (2021 - \$561) represent outstanding transactions where the Company executes security trades on either a cash or margin basis for key management personnel.
+Receivables from clients of \$12 (2022 - \$1,079) and payables to clients of \$303 (2022 - \$499) represent outstanding transactions where the Company executes security trades on either a cash or margin basis for key management personnel.
 Commission income on such transactions in the aggregate is not material in relation to the overall operations of the Company.
 Interest on margin loans is based on market terms and conditions.

-Key management personnel compensation for services rendered is as follows:
+Key management personnel compensation for services rendered is as follows for the years ended December 31.

-2022 2021
+2023 2022

-Fixed salaries and benefits 2,336 2,741
+Fixed salaries and benefits 2,834 2,336

-Retirement allowance 20 13
+Retirement allowance 311 20

-Variable incentive-based compensation 1,565 1,658
+Variable incentive-based compensation 2,042 1,565

-Share-based compensation 1,513 1,058
+Share-based compensation 1,670 1,513

-Directors' fees 1,108 1,270
+Directors' fees 1,191 1,108

-6,542 6,740
+8,048 6,542